puttaguntahimasree2003/campus_lost_found/README.md

 Item descriptions are converted into TF-IDF vectors Similarity between lost & found items is computed using Cosine Similarity Top matches are displayed with a percentage score
+User can choose how many results to view

 # Sample Images: